 IRS Enforcement of FBAR Violations

+The increase in the number of FBAR violations and offshore penalties stemming from IRS investigations has also led to an increase in FBAR cases.
 Even though FBAR reporting has been required since the early 1970s, with the recent introduction of FATCA (Foreign Account Tax Compliance Act), there has been a renewed interest in offshore account reporting.
+As a result, when a person is non-willful, they may consider submitting to either the Streamlined Foreign or Streamlined Domestic program.

 FBAR violations may lead to significant penalties involving willfulness and non-willfulness.
 While willful penalties are usually the worst (absent criminality) even non-willful penalties can reach as high as $10,000 per account, per occurrence.
 That is why If you believe you may have committed an FBAR violation, then you may consider FBAR Amnesty aka voluntary disclosure before the IRS conduction investigation of your noncompliance and it becomes too late.